Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 But we can if we have additional information like multiple camera perspectives, to pinpoint the exact location along the ray where he lies down.

 ### Uncalibrated stereo
-We need the information of the two cameras, suppose the intrinsic parameters (optical centre...) are known for both, assuming we have already calibrated everything.
+We need the information of the two cameras, suppose the intrinsic parameters (optical centre...) are not known for both, assuming we have already calibrated everything.

 ```slide-note
 file: EpipolarGeometry_FundamentalMatrix_CV2324.pdf